mikemucc/screenlogic-api/README.md

 You can modify the behavoir of the server with the following environment variables:

-`SL_IP_ADDRESS` : IP Address of your screenlogic device.
-`SL_PORT` : Port your Screenlogic device is listening on.
-`SL_NAME` : (Optional) Name of your ScreenLogic unit.

-**Important**: if you specify `SL_IP_ADDRESS` and `SL_PORT`, the server will not broadcast for a screenlogic device on the network, it will attempt to connect to your screenlogic at the IP Address and port specified.
-This is especially useful in a situation where the broadcast address on your network is unreachable, such as if running this in a docker container.

-`BASE_PATH` : Base path the for API routes.
+* `BASE_PATH` : Base path the for API routes.
 Defaults to `/api`.
-`POLL_INTERVAL` : How often to poll the backend screenlogic device.
+* `POLL_INTERVAL` : How often to poll the backend screenlogic device.
 Defaults to 5 seconds.
-`PORT` : Specify what port for the express server to listen on.
+* `PORT` : Specify what port for the express server to listen on.
+* `SL_IP_ADDRESS` : IP Address of your screenlogic device.
+* `SL_PORT` : Port your Screenlogic device is listening on.
+* `SL_NAME` : (Optional) Name of your ScreenLogic unit.

+**Important**: if you specify `SL_IP_ADDRESS` and `SL_PORT`, the server will not broadcast for a screenlogic device on the network, it will attempt to connect to your screenlogic at the IP Address and port specified.
+This is especially useful in a situation where the broadcast address on the network that the screenlogic unit is attached to is unreachable, such as if running this in a docker container.

 ## Endpoints